mind-ll-matter/turners-auction-1-frontend/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-My project used reactJS,DialogFlow, Bing Custom Search, Bing Custom Vision, CSS, and JavaScript to build a web home page with chatbot, custom search and car image recognize to search similar cars in database.
+My project used ReactJS,DialogFlow, Bing Custom Search, CSS, and JavaScript to build a web home page with chatbot and custom search to search things on the turners website.
 Users can use the chatbot to ask any questions about the Turners auction.
-In addition, pressing the Register and SignIn button in the navbar will be navagate to correspond web page.
-Below the search bar section is a listing section that displays cars in four columns.
-This website also provide the responsive.

 <div align="center">
   <img src="./project-images/search.jpg" alt="search"/>
   <br/>